FDSN/OBS-standards/users.md

 ## OBS-specific Software
 There are several publically available software modules that can be useful for confirming or correcting data and metadata.
 If you calculate better clock drift or sensor orientation values than those provided in the data center,  inform the data center of the new values and the method you used to calculate them.
+It would be best if all of these codes worked on the same data/metadata formats (for example, SeisComp Data Structure and StationXML)

 ### Descriptions